gatsbyjs-ecommerce/web-v1-old/README.md

 Static E-commerce site built using GatsbyJs

 - Site is still in progress, happy for pull requests and issues if you find any.
+- API is still under process, will open source it soon.

 [Live Demo](https://www.sejalsuits.co.uk)